Atagema intecta

 Atagema intecta is a species of sea slug or dorid nudibranch, a marine gastropod mollusk in the family Discodorididae.

+Description

+(Original description) The body is one and a quarter inches long (31.75 mm).
+The mantle is warty and displays a dark brown color, appearing nearly black; along the medial line, there is a thick, white, pasty line.
+The dorsal tentacles are brown, clavate, and laminated.
+The oral tentacles are long, linear, and pointed, featuring a bright brown color.
+There are six branchial plumes which are tripinnated and golden brown in hue.
+The foot is also golden brown, narrow in shape, and extends longer than the mantle.

 Distribution

 This species was described from Sri Lanka.
 It is found in the tropical Indo-West Pacific Ocean.

 Ecology

 This dorid nudibranch feeds on sponges.